CS 112

 Problems in Part I will be completed in a single PDF file.
 To create it, you should do the following:

-5. Once you have completed all of these problems, choose File->Download->PDF document, and save the PDF file in your ps8 folder.
+4. Once you have completed all of these problems, choose File->Download->PDF document, and save the PDF file on your machine.
 The resulting PDF file (ps8_partI.pdf) is the one that you will submit.
 See the submission guidelines at the end of Part I.

-Problem 1: Checking for keys below a value
+Problem 1: Checking for keys above a value

 10 points total; individual-only